vpenso/slurm-example/README.md

 Jobs are **identified by a unique number** call `JOBID`.

+### Interactive

-Following examples use the script [var/exec/sleep](var/exec/sleep) as example.
+Following examples use the (job) script [var/exec/sleep](var/exec/sleep)

 `salloc` (interactive, blocking):

-* Waits (blocks) the shell until requested resources are allocated
+* Waits (blocks) the terminal until the requested resources are allocated
+* Once resources are available, user can interact and start an executable
-* Standard output directed to the interactive shell
+* Standard output streams directed to users terminal

 ```bash
 # start an interactive shell on the default resource allocation